 Honestly I do not know exactly how many times I have been in Prague, but it must be quite a lot.
 It started with my first travel by air to Prague more than 15 years ago.
 There was also a time (2014/2015) when I came to Prague almost every week!
 And now it’s about every other month or so.
 I just can’t get enough!

 I guess because I have been here so often, frequently people ask me for tips, where to go, what to see and do, etc. so I decided to write this blog with my favorite addresses in Prague.
 Favorites so far, because even after all these visits, there are still so many more things to explore!
 Never a dull moment in Prague…

 So what to see?
 Actually just walking around in this city is already a great pleasure because of its great architecture and history.
 More and more people discover what a good place this is to live in, property prices are rising.
 Czech Republic actually recently ranked #6 on the list of Safest Countries in the World.
 Let’s go a bit into more detail of all that the capital Prague has to offer.

-Okay, so for those who have never been in Prague before, let’s start with the obvious highlights.
+Okay, so for those who have never been in Prague before, let’s start with the most obvious highlights.
 For your orientation: most of them are in Old Town (Staré Město) or Mala Strana.
 Prague is divided into numbered parts (1, 2, 3, etc.), Prague 1 is the main center of the city.

 - Old Town Square (Staroměstské náměstí, picture above) the big central square where it seems like always something is happening and yet time has stood still.